riveSunder/SortaSota/_posts/2021-01-12-lnorm_regularization.markdown

 What started out as a simple experiment with mild ambitions turned into a more interesting line of inquiry in 3 parts.
 Our experimental results touched on fundamental deep learning theories like the lottery ticket hypothesis and deep double descent.

 I initially intended to simply demonstrate that <em>L<sub>1</sub></em> regularization increases the number of parameters going to zero using a small toy dataset and tiny model.
 While we did observe that effect our results also speak to making good decisions about depth and width for neural network models.
-The result that dropout is usually more effective than regularization with parameter value penalties will come as no surprise to anyone uses dropout regularly, but the emphasis that bigger models can actually yield significantly better validation performance might be counter-intuitive, especially from a statistical learning perspective.
+The result that dropout is usually more effective than regularization with parameter value penalties will come as no surprise to anyone who uses dropout regularly, but the emphasis that bigger models can actually yield significantly better validation performance might be counter-intuitive, especially from a statistical learning perspective.
 Our results did nothing to contradict the wisdom that <em>L<sub>1</sub></em> regularization is probably a good fit when network sparsity is a goal, _e.g._ when preparing for pruning.

 It may be common, meme-able wisdom in deep learning that difficult models can be improved by making them deeper, but as we saw in experiment 2b, deep models are a liability if they are not wide enough.
 Although we didn't validate that width is important due to a sub-network search mechanism, our results certainly don't contradict the lottery ticket hypothesis.
-Finally, with the wide variant model in experiment 2b we saw a consistent pattern of performance improvement, followed by a loss of performance before finally improving to new performance heights.
+Finally, with the wide variant model in experiment 2b we saw a consistent pattern of performance improvement, followed by a loss of performance before finally improving to new heights of accuracy.
 This might be useful to keep in mind when training a model that apparently sees performance collapse after initially showing good progress.
-It could be that increasing training time and/or model/dataset size just might push the model over the second threshold on the deep double descent curve.
+It could be that increasing training time and/or model/dataset size in a situation like that just might push the model over the second threshold on the deep double descent curve.